Nordix/metal3-dev-tools/wow/fullstack-build.md

 ## Combined IPA and Ironic testing

 As it was already mentioned as the 7. step of the IPA build process the newly built IPA and Ironic images are tested together with the help of the
-[metal3-dev-env](https://github.com/Nordix/metal3-dev-env).
+[metal3-dev-env](https://github.com/metal3-io/metal3-dev-env.git).
 The test process has two major parts the first one just simply bootstraps a development environment using IPA and Ironic it is done by executing the `make` command in metal3-dev-env that will bootstrap a cluster (bootstrap cluster) that will serve as the test environment.
+The bootstrap process of the dev-ev also handles the building of images (e.g. CAPI, CAPM3, IPAM, BMO) according to the implementation in the `02_configure_host.sh` script of dev-env.
 After the environment setup has been successful then with the `make test` command the build script executes the `05_test.sh` and that will run the ansible based test process.

 The process started by the `make test` command will provision control plane and worker nodes for a new cluster (target cluster) then it will also test